-Chances are, you probably have a friend, relative, or neighbor who has undergone breast augmentation.
-With its rising popularity and our year-round warm weather, breast augmentation is one of our plastic surgeon‘s most requested procedure.
+Chances are you probably have a friend, relative, or neighbor who has undergone breast augmentation.
+With its rising popularity and our year-round warm weather, breast augmentation is one of the most requested procedures at our plastic surgery practice.
 For the woman born with small breasts or the woman who finds her breasts have changed after childbirth or breastfeeding, breast augmentation can be a very rewarding procedure.